The Stewart Reid Band

 We can offer you an earlier set up time at an additional fee, if it's something that your event needs.

-Is all of the equipment (e.g. PA & lighting) included in your quote?
+Is all the equipment, like PA and lighting, included in your quote?

 Yes, all of our P.A. & lighting equipment is included in the quote you receive.

-What do you think your clients love most about your performances?
+What do your clients love most about your performances?

 That's a tricky question!
 A lot of our clients love the fact that we can suit all age groups with our huge range of songs.
 We also get told a lot that our sound is excellent, which is a great compliment!